SummerSlam (2010): Aftermath

 The next night on Raw, the anonymous general manager of Raw announced that members of The Nexus would face off against members of Team WWE in a series of matches throughout the evening.
 In order to find the "weak links" of the group, The Nexus' leader, Wade Barrett, declared that anyone in The Nexus who lost their match would be excommunicated from the group.
 Ultimately, each Nexus member won their match except for Darren Young, who lost to John Cena by submission.
 After the match, the remaining six members brutally attacked Young, symbolizing his banishment from The Nexus.

 According to Chris Jericho and Edge, the original plan steered toward a victory for The Nexus.
 However, John Cena asked for the finish to be changed, which Jericho felt affected The Nexus' momentum.
-Nexus members Heath Slater and Darren Young have shared similar sentiments.
+Nexus members Heath Slater and Darren Young have also shared similar sentiments.
+Cena has since admitted that his decision was wrong.

 In April 2011, the promotion ceased using its full name with the "WWE" abbreviation becoming an orphaned initialism.